Stop the Burn—7 Proven Ways to Stop Acid Reflux

 What Works — Take Your Pick…

-1. Try removing foods that cause reflux.
+1. Remove foods that cause reflux.
 The 5 most common are tomato and tomato products, raw garlic, raw onion, coffee, chocolate, and citrus.

 You may find that other foods trigger your symptoms, so you might need to avoid those too.
 Tomatoes are in the Nightshade (Solanaceae) family of plants, which also includes eggplant, potato and bell peppers.
 If you react to tomatoes, any of these may also be culprits.